-What Are Delaware Probate Laws?Delaware probate laws are in place to ensure your property and belongings are passes to your heirs according to your wishes.
+Delaware probate laws are in place to ensure your property and belongings are passes to your heirs according to your wishes.
 At its most basic, a decedent’s will is a set of directions that explain how their property and belongings should pass to benefactors and heirs.
 Probate is the legal way of ensuring the will is followed.
 When someone dies without leaving a will, his or her estate will also be probated to ensure the proper beneficiaries receive the appropriate share.
 A wills and estate attorney can help plan your estate so that the majority, if not all, of your property, will bypass probate and go directly to the designated beneficiaries.
 This type of attorney can also help an executor prepare all files and documentation and navigate the complexities of the probate process.

-What is The Probate Process in Delaware?The probate process in Delaware follows the same basic process established in many other states.
+The probate process in Delaware follows the same basic process established in many other states.

 - An executor is named to manage the estate throughout the probate process.
 The executor is usually named in the will, but if no one is named, the probate court will appoint one.
 The executor will petition the court to open probate and ensure the will is valid.
 They will also have to have the estate inventoried and appraised for the court.